huggingface/blog/lematerial.md

 ## LeMaterial in Action: applications and impact

-LeMaterial aims to be a community-driven initiative that gathers machine learning models, visualization tools, large & curated datasets, handy toolkits, etc. It is designed to be practical and flexible, enabling a wide range of applications, such as:
+In the longer term, LeMaterial aims to be a community-driven initiative that gathers large & curated datasets, machine learning models, handy toolkits, etc. It is designed to be practical and flexible, enabling a wide range of applications, such as:

-- **Exploring extended phase diagrams** ([link to our explorer](https://huggingface.co/spaces/LeMaterial/phase_diagram)), constructed with a broader dataset, to analyze chemical spaces in greater detail.
+- **Exploring extended phase diagrams** ([Link to our phase diagram explorer](https://huggingface.co/spaces/LeMaterial/phase_diagram), built thanks to various open-source tools from Materials Project), constructed with a broader dataset, to analyze chemical spaces in greater detail.
 Combining larger datasets means that we can provide a finer resolution of material stability in a given compositional space:

 <p align="center">
     <img src="https://huggingface.co/datasets/LeMaterial/admin/resolve/main/experimental%20phase%20diagram%20Ti%3Abb%3ASn%20(research%20paper).png" alt="drawing" width="350"/>